otrela-clgx/redisson-netty-direct-memory/README.md

 ```

 ## How to reproduce
 Send POST request to the application with the following parameters.
-Do it few times and watch used direct memory log.
+Do it few times (to invoke OOM it might sometimes take dozens of times) and watch used direct memory log.
 ```shell
 curl -X POST 'http://localhost:8080/send-packages-to-redis?objectsInPackage=8000&numberOfPackages=200&batchSize=8000&poolSize=4'
 ```